MachFrum/Web-Practical/README.md

 │   └── Styles.css         # Custom CSS file (update local path)
 ```

-> **Note:** Update the CSS link path if you're moving this to GitHub or a live environment.

----

 ## 🧪 How to Run

 1. Clone the repo or download the files.